 Public schools in Germany

-The standard of education in Germany is generally good.
-Public school is only really an option for expats who plan on relocating to Germany for the long term or those with children who are young enough to pick up a new language without it having a negative impact on their education.
+The standard of education and schools in Germany are generally good.
+Public school is only really an option if you plan on relocating to Germany for the long term or if you have children who are young enough to pick up a new language without it negatively impacting their education.

-Most expats send their children to a private bilingual school in Germany or an international school which allows their children to continue studying the curriculum of their home country.
+Most expats send their children to a private bilingual school in Germany or an international school, which allows them to continue studying their home country’s curriculum.

 Nursery and kindergarten